 If you have a concern about the marking of work, the recording of results or other academic issues, see the class teacher involved.
-If the issue still remains, obtain an 'Academic Appeal Form' from the College office.
+If the issue still remains, obtain an 'Academic Appeal Form' from reception.
 Return the completed form to the appropriate Year Level Dean.